 Inheriting property is not straightforward.
-Whether you are selling inherited property, renting it out, or living in it, there will be various decisions that will need to be made.
-For example, there will be tax implications together with making sure that the correct people are named in contracts who have the necessary authority to deal with the property.
+Whether you are selling inherited property, renting it out, or living in it, various decisions will need to be made, all of which must be informed by property inheritance law.
+For example, there will be tax implications to deal with, alongside making sure that the correct people are named in contracts that have the necessary authority to deal with the property.
+Read on to discover what else you should know property inheritance law.

 Property Inheritance Law – Points to Note:

-- The property could have been held under a ‘joint tenancy’ meaning that the surviving owner will inherit the freehold of the property automatically.
+- The property could have been held under a ‘joint tenancy’, meaning that the surviving owner will automatically inherit the property’s freehold.

 - If there is no will, who inherits the property is subject to the laws of intestacy.